In the Media view, double-click the media in which a missing face has to be marked.

 In the People view, the different faces are organized by people stacks.
-People stack refers to a set that has all the photos of the person named in Elements Organizer.
+People stack refers to a set that has all the photos and videos of the person named in Elements Organizer.
 For example, if a person appears a total of thirty times in all your media files, the thirty photos are displayed together as a set.
 The following figure shows sample stacks for John and Sharon.

 The UnNamed tab displays the profiles of all the people who have not yet been named.
 You can name these people right here in the UnNamed tab.
 You can also exclude faces from a stack, specify that a face should not be displayed in Elements Organizer, or merge stacks.

-Once you name faces, the faces, along with the photographs in which they appear, are displayed in the Named tab.
+Once you name faces, the faces, along with the media in which they appear, are displayed in the Named tab.
 You can at any time come back to the UnNamed tab and name additional faces that you have not yet named.

 To switch back to viewing faces, click the Faces button.